Designer Breed Icon

 They tend to do well in most climates.
 But, as with any dog breed, they are sensitive to heat.
 Because Golden Shepherds are devoted to their families and thrive on spending time with them, they do not like to be left alone for long periods of time.

 Although mixed-breed dogs can sometimes be healthier than purebred dogs, it’s not a guarantee.
 A mixed-breed dog can inherit the potential health issues common to one, both, or neither of their parent breeds.
+Good breeding practices and the health of the parents make a big difference in the health of Golden Shepherd puppies.

-For the Golden Shepherd, potential health concerns include hip dysplasia, elbow dysplasia, cataracts, and Von Willebrand’s disease.
+For the Golden Shepherd, potential health concerns can include hip dysplasia, elbow dysplasia, cataracts, and Von Willebrand’s disease.
 Reputable breeders will screen their dogs to avoid passing issues on to puppies, so don’t be afraid to ask them about the health and genetic history of both of the parents.

 As a larger, barrel-chested dog breed, the Golden Shepherd, like their parent breeds, is also at a higher risk for bloat.
 Because bloat in dogs can become dangerous and even fatal if gastric torsion occurs, it’s important to know how to reduce the risk and the symptoms so you can get help as soon as you see them.

 The Golden Shepherd is a highly trainable dog breed.
 They are intelligent, eager to please, and pick up on things quickly.
 This makes them a good fit for owners of all experience levels.
-Puppy training classes can still be a great idea because they offer opportunities to socialize a puppy while also strengthening your bond with them.
+These traits also mean that they can get bored easily, so it’s important to keep training interesting for your Golden Shepherd.

-The Golden Shepherd will have a thick double-coat that sheds moderately year-round and more heavily twice a year as seasons change.
+The Golden Shepherd will have a thick double coat that sheds moderately year-round and more heavily twice a year as seasons change.
 A quick daily brushing, especially during seasonal shedding sessions, will help remove loose fur to make your dog more comfortable and also help keep more fur contained to a brush instead of everywhere else.
 Bathing is on an occasional, as-needed basis.

 Regardless of coat type, you will also need to care for your Golden Shepherd’s nails, ears, and teeth.
-Monthly nail trims are usually enough to keep nails from growing too long or causing issues.
+Monthly or twice-monthly nail trims are usually enough to keep nails from growing too long or causing issues.
 But, you may need to cut your dog’s nails more often if they grow quickly or just aren’t wearing down as much between trims.

 Although floppy ears are more prone to ear infections, you want to check your Golden Shepherd’s ears on a weekly basis regardless of what type of ears they have.
 By checking regularly and carefully cleaning your dog’s ears as needed, you can help prevent ear infections.
 Plus, if anything is starting to happen, you can get the vet before it gets more serious.